freeradical13/freeradical13.github.io/index.md

 #### Protists

 [Protists][] are something of a catch-all name of mostly unicellular (and some multi-cellular) eukaryotic organisms which don't fit into other kingdoms (i.e. not animals, plants, or fungi).

-Some protists called [mixotrophs][] are both heterotrophic and photosynthetic.

 The major clades including protists are: